-Automating RSS feeds using Feedly, Zapier and Buffer
+[Publish] Automating RSS feeds using Feedly and Zapier

 Add the RSS feed you'd like to pull articles from to Feedly and add it to it's own Collection.

-Create a new Zap to pull articles from your new Collection in Feedly and add them to your Buffer queue.
-(The video below walks through all the steps of setting this Zap up from scratch.
-However, there is a template here that you can grab!)
+Create a new Zap to pull articles from your new Collection in Feedly and add them to your Queue within Buffer Publish.
+The video below walks through all the steps of setting this Zap up from scratch.
+However, there is a template here that you can grab!

-Anytime a new article is added to the RSS feed, it will appear in Feedly and from there, Zapier will grab it and create a post in your Buffer queue.
+Anytime a new article is added to the RSS feed, it will appear in Feedly and from there, Zapier will grab it and add it as a post to your Queue.